sophiaponte/prefect-legacy/docs/core/concepts/configuration.md

 In addition to environment variables, users can provide a custom configuration file.
 Any values in the custom configuration will be loaded _on top_ of the default values, but prior to interpolation, meaning the user configuration only needs to contain values you want to change.

 By default, Prefect will look for a user configuration file at `$HOME/.prefect/config.toml`, but you can change that location by setting the environment variable `PREFECT__USER_CONFIG_PATH` appropriately.
-Please note the double-underscore (`__`) in the variable name; this ensures that it will be available at runtime as `prefect.config.user_config_path`.
+Please note the double-underscore (`__`) in the variable name; this ensures that it will be available at runtime as `prefectlegacy.config.user_config_path`.

 ### Configuration precedence